Fleas, Ticks, and Heartworms... oh my!

 Don't forget- cats are also targets for this potentially fatal parasite!

-First, a technician will listen to your dog's heart and lungs, and may also obtain a rectal temperature.
+First, a we will listen to your dog's heart and lungs, and may also obtain a rectal temperature.
 Next, a technician will draw 3 drops of blood from your pet for testing.
 Then, the blood will be mixed with a special conjugate and placed into a machine for results.
 After 10 minutes, we have accurate results!
 Our heartworm tests also screen for the three biggest tick borne illnesses (Ehrlichia, Anaplasmosis, and Lyme Disease).